DenBeke/Urania/readme.md

 =========================

 * Add the possibility to show the exif info of an image in the lightbox
-* Make single view for an image
-* Add map for displaying the location of the image
 * Make it possible to add a caption to certain images
 * Add an API (using JSON objects) which makes it possible to use CMS content on other systems (i.e. have a photostream with the latest uploads, or a list with albums)
 * Better user authentication (possibility to have multiple image uploaders)
-* Separate admin part from the index.php
 * Make it possible to sort images
-* (store config information in the database)
 * (make an install script)